PaddlePaddle/PaddleSpeech/docs/source/install.md

 # activate the conda
 bash
 ```
-Then you can create an conda virtual environment using the following command:
+Then you can create a conda virtual environment using the following command:
 ```bash
 conda create -y -p tools/venv python=3.7
 ```